 Grab a reliable trustworthy web hosting plan here!

-If you prefer to get your hands dirty like I do, than here’s exactly how to move your WordPress site to a fast trustworthy host like us 🙂
+If you prefer to get your hands dirty like I do then here’s exactly how to move your WordPress site to a fast trustworthy host like us 🙂

 1. You’ll need a couple tools.
-A FTP client and access to phpmyadmin or a way to export your database.
+An FTP client and access to PHPMyAdmin or a way to export your database.
 VERY IMPORTANT – When you sign up for your new host make sure to use the same “username” that you did before.
 Or your database information will not match.

 3. Next you need to get your database exported.
-In phpmyadmin you just click on the database and click export in the upper tab and then leave the default settings and click go:
+In phpmyadmin, you just click on the database and click export in the upper tab then leave the default settings and click go:

 4. Now set up WordPress on your new web hosting account.
 Most hosts like Web Host Pro have an auto installer that allows you to add WordPress with one click.

 5. Now upload the files via WinSCP and just overwrite the files that are there.
 Technically you only need to upload the files in the WP-CONTENT folder but if it’s easier to just upload everything then go for it.

 6. Now go to your new phpmyadmin click structure and check all.
 Once everything is checked click drop to remove all the tables and content.

 7. In your new phpmyadmin click the upper tab that says “import” and click “choose file” then navigate to the MySQL file you saved before and click go:

 8. Now log in and update anything needed, it will have a message if anything needs to be upgraded or updated.